 where $\b =q\frac{d}{d q}$; this is an ordinary differential operator of order $\s=\sum _{i=0}^n w_i$.

 This generalizes the well known quantum differential equation of projective space $\C P^n=\P(1,\dots,1)$.
 Namely, the equation $((\h \b)^{n+1} - q)y=0$ is a scalar form of the system

-where the matrix is interpreted as that of quantum multiplication by the generator $b\in H^2\C P^n$ with respect to the standard cohomology basis $1,b,\dots,b^n$.
+where the matrix is interpreted as that of quantum multiplication by the generator $p\in H^2\C P^n$ with respect to the standard cohomology basis $1,p,\dots,p^n$.
 Thus,

-from which all quantum products $b^i\circ b^j$ can be computed.
+from which all quantum products $p^i\circ p^j$ can be computed.

-The conjecture of Corti and Golyshev was proved in \cite{CCLTXX}, by extending to orbifold quantum cohomology a well known method of Givental for quantum cohomology.
+The conjecture of Corti and Golyshev was proved in \cite{CCLTXX}, by extending to orbifold quantum cohomology a method of Givental for quantum cohomology.
 The method has three steps.
 First, a basis of solutions of the quantum differential equation is written down --- the $I$-function.
 Then, the orbifold version of Givental's Mirror Theorem shows that the $I$-function is equal to the $J$-function, a certain generating function for Gromov-Witten invariants.
 This is the most substantial ingredient, but specific properties of weighted projective spaces are not required.
 Finally, the structure constants for the orbifold quantum product are extracted from this $J$-function by a method which involves repeated differentiation.

 The first goal of this paper is to give a straightforward version (alluded to in the introduction to \cite{CCLTXX}) of the last step, using the Birkhoff factorization method of \cite{Gu05}.
-This amounts to using the differential equation (D-module) rather than its solution (I-function).
+The simplifying feature is that we use the differential equation (D-module) directly, rather than its solution ($I$-function).

-The second goal, and the main emphasis of the paper, is to study in its own right the differential equation $(T_w-q)y=0$ (or rather, the D-module $D^\h/(T_w-q)$, where $D^\h$ is a certain ring of differential operators).
-It is remarkable that such a simple differential operator contains all relevant geometrical information concerning the orbifold quantum cohomology, which is complicated and non-intuitive even in the case of $\P(w_0,\dots,w_n)$.
+The second goal is to study in its own right the differential operator $T_w-q$, or rather, the D-module $D^\h/(T_w-q)$ (where $D^\h$ is a certain ring of differential operators).
+We show how to extract from this D-module an \ll abstract quantum cohomology ring\rr with a product operation, grading, and nondegenerate pairing.
+Then we observe that this coincides with the usual orbifold quantum cohomology.
+It is remarkable that such a simple differential operator contains all relevant geometrical information, which is complicated and non-intuitive even in the case of $\P(w_0,\dots,w_n)$.

-In section \ref{notation} we review some standard notation, and in section \ref{results} we state the results of \cite{CCLTXX} for weighted projective spaces.
-In section \ref{direct}, we give a systematic derivation of these results from the quantum differential equations.